zowe/docs-site/docs/extend/extend-apiml/create-apiml-extension.md

 There is an [API ML sample extension](https://github.com/zowe/api-layer/blob/master/apiml-sample-extension) that contains a simple controller for testing and which is packaged in Zowe.

+[Here](https://github.com/zowe/api-layer/blob/master/apiml-sample-extension-package/src/main/resources/manifest.yaml) you can find the `manifest.yaml` described in the paragraph above.
 The extension is extracted, scanned and added to the extension directory during the Zowe instance preparation, and afterwards the sample extension will be consumed by the API Gateway once it is started.
 If the extension is correctly added to the API Gateway classpath, it will be possible to